TheLongSentance/chatbot_conversation/README.md

       - Defaults to 300 if not specified
       - Higher values allow longer responses but may use more API tokens

+Important validation rules:

+- Bot names must be unique within a configuration
+- Bot names are alphanumeric and cannot contain special/punctuation charactors
+- Bot names can however use underscore within their name e.g. "Fredbot_42"
+- But names cannot start or end with an underscore

 ### Template Variables

 The following strings support the `{bot_name}` template variable: